Mandatory Minimum Sentences in New Jersey

 At the law firm of Rudnick, Addonizio, Pappa & Casazza PC, our attorneys represent people who are charged with crimes in Monmouth, Middlesex and Ocean counties in New Jersey.
 We have offices in East Brunswick and Hazlet.
 No matter what charges you face, we offer a free initial consultation to discuss your case.

-No Early Release Act
+No Early Release Act (NERA) in New Jersey

 In New Jersey, the No Early Release Act (NERA) applies to all violent crimes, which are defined as crimes that cause death or serious bodily injury.
 If you are convicted, you are required to serve 85 percent of your sentence before you are eligible for release.

 Examples of crimes that can be charged under NERA include:

 Gun Crimes and the Graves Act in East Brunswick, New Jersey

 Under the Graves Act, a number of gun crimes can result in prison sentences with no eligibility for parole.
 Those crimes include:

 - Possession of a defaced firearm